lanej/lanej.github.com/_posts/2015-02-10-auto-migrate-on-spec-run.md

 {% endhighlight %}

 The real clutch piece here is that having a migration checked into git effectively means it's ready for party time.

+The gating of the development and test environment is important because you probably don't want your database migrations to run as a side effect of booting your app in production.

+I usually stuff this in `config/application.rb` but you could just as easily but it in a `config/initializer/auto_migrate.rb` file.

+Happy auto migrating!